Human beings are made in the image of God. That means lots of things: we’re creative; we’re made to rule; we’re communicative; and we’re relational.

 So God created mankind in his own image,

 in the image of God he created them;

 male and female he created them.”

-Reu is a little human being and he’s a social creature.
+Our baby is a little human being and he’s a social creature.
 Nothing starts him crying more quickly then when we walk out of a room.
 He hates being alone.
 That’s why he’s happiest when he’s playing with someone, when he’s being cuddled and sung to, when he’s sleeping in our bed (we’re trying not to love it so much, and break the habit!).
 But of course the reason he loves these things is because he’s one of God’s image bearers.
-And while he will become more independent from us as parents as he gets older, and while these years of physical affection and constant cuddling are short lived, Reuben will never outgrow his need for relationships.
+And while he will become more independent from us as parents as he gets older, and while these years of physical affection and constant cuddling are short lived, our son will never outgrow his need for relationships.
 He will always crave them and we pray his life will be full of satisfying and loving relationships.